Creative Activities + Sensory Play For Kids During Lockdown

 - Mums & Bubs

-Are the kids getting bored during isolation?
-Is lockdown driving you a little loopy?
-Trying to keep babies and toddlers active and entertained during lockdown is no easy feat, and there's only so much Playschool you can watch!
-Time to whip out your creative craft box!
+Are the kids getting restless?
+Are restrictions/lockdown driving you a little loopy?
+Trying to keep babies and toddlers active and entertained during a pandemic is no easy feat, and there's only so much Playschool you can watch—so it could be time to whip out your creative craft box!

 Art educator, owner of Mini Monet Art School and Mum, Georgie Doherty, shares some of her open-ended, creative mess-making, sensory activities to fill your afternoons with bubs.